Looking for the best gaming motherboard in 2022 can be a daunting task. But, we’ve separated them all out into our top picks for your next PC build.

 If you’re getting a top-of-the-line CPU and GPU, you’re going to also want a good motherboard to make use of your components, otherwise, you could risk bottlenecking your system, or, god forbid, not having enough RGB headers to power those expensive, shiny fans.

-But, not all motherboards are created equal.
-Each one is based on a chipset that corresponds to a CPU platform.
-You can’t run an Intel 12th-generation CPU on a B550 motherboard, and you’ll not be able to run an AMD CPU on a Z690 motherboard.
 Make sure that before you buy, you figure out exactly what chipset suits you the most.
 You’ll find that most people won’t need a cutting-edge motherboard, unless you plan to overclock.

 Since we’re in a transitional period between DDR4 and DDR5 RAM, you’re going to want to make sure that whatever RAM that you have picked up is actually compatible with your system, as each generation uses a slightly different physical keying on the DIMM, meaning that it won’t fit, and won’t be compatible with your motherboard.